 Tell students that these are subjects that interest you and invite them to ask you any questions about them.

-Divide the class into two groups As and Bs and ask As to position themselves at a desk, all on the same side while Bs stand to one side and wait.
+Divide the class into two groups As and Bs and ask As to position themselves at a desk, while Bs stand to one side and wait.

-At the midway point of the allotted time, tell the Bs to get their signs and sit at the desks while As play the interested party.
+At the midway point of the allotted time, reverse the roles.
+Bs sit down with their signs As play the role of the questioner.

-At the end of the activity you can ask students about the most interesting thing they have learnt.
+At the end of the activity, students report on the most interesting things they have learnt during the activity.